Skip to main content

 };

-And then you can add your global styles in the global.scss file:
+Step 2: Add your global styles in the SCSS file:

 body {